ION28/BLUESPAWN/README.md

 * Your name here!

 Want to help?
 Take a look at the current issues, add ideas for new features, write some code, and create a pull request!

+## Special Thanks
+We would like to provide a special thank you to the following projects that have helped us to build BLUESPAWN:
+* The [MITRE's ATT&CK Project](https://attack.mitre.org/) which has put together an amazing framework for which to consider, document, and categorize attacker tradercraft.
+*